Consume an aspect

 Operate your assets through the aspect API

 Besides just reading data from your assets, you can also trigger actions on your assets, for example, actions that a machine should perform.
-Such operations are requests issued in JSON-RPC format.
+Such operations are requests issued in JSON-RPCexternallink 20 format.
 A JSON-RPC request calls a method on the aspect, hands over input parameters for the method and optionally returns a value.

 You will learn more about operations in Aspect Models and JSON-RPC in the next section, Understand Aspect Models to reveal semantics of data.